What is PASS?

 - Be able to meet monthly living expenses on income left out of the PASS

-Pam has a disability and earns $1,000 per month in Social Security Disability Income (SSDI).
+Pam has a disability and receives $1,000 per month in Social Security Disability Income (SSDI).
 She has been going to school for nursing with DARS support.
 While DARS has been assisting her with tuition and textbook assistance, her maximum grant still doesn't cover all of her expenses.
-With the additional textbooks and tuition and lab fees, she estimates she'll need about $1,000 per semester extra.
+With the additional textbooks, tuition, and lab fees, she estimates she'll need about $1,000 per semester extra.

-She lives with a roommate and pays a flat fee of $500 per month including food.
-It's difficult for Pam to make ends meet as it is so she doesn't know how she'll be able to save any money.
-She talks with her benefits specialist who talks to her about a PASS plan.
+She lives with a roommate and pays a flat fee of $500 per month, including food.
+It's difficult for Pam to make ends meet as it is, so she doesn't know how she'll save any money.
+She talks with her benefits specialist, who talks to her about a PASS plan.

-They determine that she can afford to set aside $350 per month into the plan so by the time the start of a new semester comes she'll have roughly $1,050 banked.
-Pam is not receiving any SSI at this time because her income is over the $750 threshold.
-She is $250 over.
+They determine that she can afford to set aside $350 per month into the plan, so by the time the start of a new semester comes, she'll have roughly $1,050 banked.
+Pam is not receiving any SSI at this time because her income is over the $794 threshold.
+She is $206 over.

 How Does One Apply?